constellation-daq/Constellation/docs/protocols/cscp.md

 For reply messages, the second string SHALL contain the acknowledgement, which MAY be either of

 * `SUCCESS`: The command was successfully received and is executed.
-* `INVALID`: The command is invalid, e.g. it does not represent a valid transition out of the current state or the command is entirely unknown.
 * `NOTIMPLEMENTED`: The command is an optional feature or transition that is not implemented by the replying satellite host.
 * `INCOMPLETE`: The command is valid but mandatory payload information for this command is missing or incorrectly formatted.
+* `INVALID`: The command is invalid, e.g. it does not represent a valid transition out of the current state.
+* `UNKNOWN`: The command is entirely unknown.

 ### Request Payload